Dr-mahad/Dr-mahad/README.md

   - Comprehensive livestock management practices
   - Engaging training initiatives for community development

 ## Portfolio

 ### Projects and Contributions

 - **Camel Mange Research Project**
-  - **Description**: Conducted research to assess the prevalence of Camel Mange and its associated risk factors.
+  - **Description**: Conducted a study to assess the prevalence of Camel Mange and its associated risk factors.
   - **Outcome**: Findings published in the Journal of Applied Veterinary Science and Technology, which highlighted important management practices.

 - **Poultry Health Management Project**